microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Examples/MotionControllers-GrabMechanics/README.md

 - Follow position (set to true by default)
 - Follow rotation (set to true by default)
 ### ScalableObject - Allows user to scale an object with two hands
 - Scale Multiplier (amplify or dampen the amount of scaling)
-- Adjust for Distance (Coming Soon! - if something is far away, scale it up more)
-- Scale by Distance/Velocity (Coming Soon! - scales based on either distance between the two grabbers or scale by velocity)
 ### ThrowableObject
 - Throw Multiplier (amplify or dampen the throw velocity)
 - Throw Curves (Coming Soon! - Adjust curvature of the throw over time on x, y, z axis)